Football capsules: Cumby Trojans, Campbell Indians, Fannindel Falcons, Greenville Christian Eagles

 LOCATION: Eagle Field, Greenville.

-KEY PLAYERS: Harvest Christian: QB Ethan Bishop, WR Bryson Comstock (6-5, 215,Sr.).Greenville Christian: DL Matthew Sundeen, QB Brady Britain, QB Damon Spurlock.
+KEY PLAYERS: Jonesboro: QB Nathan Forrest, RB Caleb Christel, RB Laydon Nichols, WR DeMarcus Acoff.Greenville Christian: DL Matthew Sundeen, QB Brady Britain, QB Damon Spurlock, WR Jack Pope.

 NOTES: Greenville Christian coach Larry Uland, who is back for his second stint as head coach, has led the Eagles to four six-man state titles.
-Both teams were off last week.
-Greenville Christian lost its season opener 46-0 to Dallas Lutheran.
-Harvest Christian won its season opener, 45-0 over McKinney Cornerstone.
-Harvest Christian has a 6-1, 225-pound linebacker and a 6-1, 240-pound center.
+Sundeen scored on a 2-yard run for the Eagles last week and Jack Carter scored on a 3-yard pass from Britain.
+Jonesboro was an 11-1 bi-district champion last season while the Eagles were a 5-5 playoff team.
+Nichols has rushed for 225 yards and three TDs on 18 carries for Jonesboro.

 Commented